Tailwinds - The Pilot

-This is the pilot episode of a weekly compilation of articles, interviews, podcasts that I found most interesting related to micro private equity, and then a few rabbit holes.
+This is the pilot episode of a weekly compilation of articles, interviews, podcasts that I found most interesting related to private company investing, and then a few rabbit holes.
 Not all of these are from the last week, in fact most aren’t.
 Most of them I come across through my daily scanning of Twitter, what other investors write, what I see occasionally in the news, my podcast feed, or something a friend passes along.

 The name “Tailwinds” was recommended to me by Nick Haschka and what he meant by it was someone looking to build something special, like a business or permanent capital, should position themselves where there is a tailwind at their back taking the form of changes in the economy, culture, cities, demographics, or some other factor.
 I like the name, especially since I’m an aviation geek where the term refers to wind pushing an aircraft along from behind, allowing the plane to travel faster while using less fuel.

 It also relates in two other ways, the first being that buying an existing company, rather than starting your own, gives you momentum and a head start, a proverbial tailwind.
 Second, the concept of positioning yourself in front of a tailwind relates to a Charlie Munger quote about fishing where the fish are, rather than a crowded shore or dock.
 Private company investing is a space with opportunity that most investors and institutions cannot touch, and that leaves the door open for smaller investors to build portfolios.

 I hope you like the newsletter, please feel free to reach out to me with your thoughts, feedback, or ideas, I’d love to chat!

 “In the real world of infinite play, money is not a commodity.
 Money is attached to people.
 If money is attached to people who are playing a different game than you, an infinite game, it would behoove you to understand their particular boundaries and rules, as your boundaries and rules may mean nothing to them.”